Presence (2024 film): Plot

 The family retreat outside.
 Chloe insists the poltergeist is Nadia and means no harm, but Tyler lashes out at her.
 Chris defends Chloe.
-He contacts Cece, who reassures him that no one has died in the house, which she would be legally obligated to mention.
+Cece reassures him that no one has died in the house, which she would be legally obligated to mention.
 She refers him to her sister-in-law, Lisa, a psychic medium.
 Lisa visits and explains that the Presence seems confused and is possibly experiencing time non-linearly but means no harm.
-Rebekah and Tyler react with fear and skepticism.
+Rebekah and Tyler are skeptical.

-Chloe and Ryan have sex, and he secretly spikes her drink afterward.
+Chloe and Ryan have sex, after which he secretly spikes her drink.
 Before Chloe can drink it, the Presence spills it.

 Chris tells Chloe he believes her about the Presence and will always support her.
 Lisa returns and warns Chris that she believes the Presence is there to prevent a future event.

 The Presence's physical influence wanes.
-Chris confides in Rebekah that he considered divorce, and they reconcile.
-The two leave on a business trip.
-Tyler drinks and listens to music in the living room.
-The Presence approaches, and he appears to sense it, but gets distracted by Ryan's arrival.
+Chris confides in Rebekah that he considered divorce, and they reconcile before leaving on a business trip.
+The Presence approaches a drunken Tyler, who appears to sense it but gets distracted by Ryan's arrival.
 Ryan drugs Tyler's drink, leaving him unconscious in the living room, and brings another spiked drink to Chloe.

 Chloe refuses to have sex, but Ryan pressures her into drinking, incapacitating her.
-He begins suffocating Chloe using plastic wrap, bragging that he killed Nadia and the other girl the same way and staged both as overdoses.
-The Presence is unable to intervene.
-It moves downstairs and tries to wake Tyler.
-Drugged, he barely responds.
-The Presence eventually manages to wake Tyler, who rushes upstairs and tackles Ryan, causing both to crash through Chloe's bedroom window and fall to their deaths.
+He begins suffocating her with plastic wrap, bragging that he killed Nadia and the other girl the same way, staging both as overdoses.
+The Presence, unable to intervene, moves downstairs and tries to wake Tyler, who can barely move, but recovers enough to rush upstairs.
+He tackles Ryan, causing both to crash through Chloe's bedroom window and fall to their deaths.

-Some time later, the grieving family is moving out of the house.
-Before leaving, Rebekah senses the Presence and follows it to an antique mirror in the living room.
-In the reflection, she sees Tyler and breaks down in grief, realizing he had come back to save his sister.
-As the rest of the family gathers around her, the Presence leaves the house and ascends into the sky.
+Some time later, as the family is preparing to move out of the house, Rebekah senses the Presence and follows it to a mirror in the living room.
+She sees Tyler in the reflection and breaks down, realizing his spirit was displaced in time and had come to save his sister's life.
+As Chris and Chloe draw close to her, the Presence leaves the house and ascends into the sky.